The six players Real Madrid signed alongside Hazard & how they fared

 One clear thing through Real’s money splashing activity in 2019 was that they were planning for the future.
 With Jovic and Rodrygo it would be all too easy to write them off as players who have not broken into the first team yet, but they remain players in their early 20s who may well take their chance soon.

-Rodrygo has had some sensational moments in his early career with Real, such as his perfect hat-trick against Galatasary in the Champions League in 2019 and his winner against Inter Milan in 2020.
+Rodrygo has had some sensational moments in his early career with Real, such as his perfect hat-trick against Galatasary in the Champions League in 2019, his winner against Inter Milan in 2020 and his last-gasp brace against Manchester City in 2022.

-These explosive signs of quality are tempered by a lack of consistency, but the 20-year-old is a player who still has time to prove his price tag justice.
+These explosive signs of quality are tempered by a lack of consistency, but the 21-year-old is ever-improving and has already paid back his fee with his vital role in Madrid’s 14th European Cup.

 ⚪️ Teenage hat-trick heroes for Real Madrid: